h4de5/BabyDol/README.md

 # BabyDol
-Baby Dolmetscher - heavy use of Google Services like Text2Speech, Natural Language, Custom Image Search, and HTML5 MediaStreamRecorder
+Baby Dolmetscher - use Google Services like Text2Speech, Natural Language, Custom Image Search and HTML5 MediaStreamRecorder

 This tool let you:
  - record your voice usign the HTML5 MediaStreamRecorder,